catalystdao/catalyst-documentation/src/content/docs/underwriter/underwriting-swaps.md

 ## Risk Specifications

-In more ridig terms, the bought finality risk is the following:
+The bought finality risk is the following:

 1. The Underwriter is underwriting the **exact** message which has been sent.
 If a transaction is **MOVED** since a block (reorg, double spend, or likewise) then there is a very significant chance that the message is not exact anymore.
 While the message does not contain any ordering information it contains an unit quote.
 This quote will change if the order of swaps changes within a block changes.
    - If this happens the underwriter loses 100% of their fronted tokens.